nicolafisherwriter/nfwdg/_notes/myth - Obsidian is too complicated. Not if you think of it as a house!.md

 ---
-title: myth - Obsidian is too complicated.
-Not if you think of it as a house.
+title: Myth - Obsidian is too complicated.
+Not if you think of it as a house!
-tags: writing
+tags: evergreen
+created: 2022-02-14 08:16
+project:
+due:
+type:
+fc-calendar: content calendar
+fc-date:
+ year:
+ month:
+ day:
+fc-category:
+url:
 ---

-# myth - Obsidian is too complicated.
-Not if you think of it as a house!

 I’ve been a fan of [[Obsidian]] since April 2021 when I first heard about it.
 I stayed up late into the night learning about potential setups.
 I experimented with plugins.
 I organised my folders and my tags.
 I watched countless explanatory YouTube videos.